mattwheeler092/travo-ai-recommendation-engine/README.md

 Once these steps are commpleted, the recommendation API will be accessible via the endpoint: `http://EC2_PUBLIC_IP/recommendation/`.
 See the tutorial [notebook](https://github.com/mattwheeler092/travo-ai-recommendation-engine/blob/main/tutorial.ipynb) for more details.

-**NOTE:** When you are done with the recommendation API, run the following command to shut down the server: `make stop-server`.
+**NOTE:** When you are done with the recommendation API, run the command `make stop-server` to shut down the recommendation API server.
 Also make sure to shut down the EC2 instance to avoid excess billing!!